LazyRen/LazyRen.github.io/_posts/devlog/development/2024-03-17-vs-code-theme.md

 * Modified<br>
   ![Modified](/assets/img/2024-03-17/one-dark-pro-modified.png)

 It's not a big change, but as you can see, I can easily detect difference between `variable` & `parameter` with a color and dimmed `variable` color a bit.
+And user defined types have same syntax color as a native type.

 This however, require a help from a language server as this is done by overwriting `semantic token color`.